p2abcengine/p2abcengine/README.md

 p2abcengine
 ===========

-This Privacy-Preserving Attribute-Based Credential Engine enables application developers to use Privacy-ABCs with all their features without having to consider the specifics of the underlying cryptographic algorithmsÑsimilar to as they do today for digital signatures, where they do not need to worry about the particulars of the RSA and DSA algorithms either.
+This Privacy-Preserving Attribute-Based Credential Engine enables application developers to use Privacy-ABCs with all their features without having to consider the specifics of the underlying cryptographic algorithmsï¿½similar to as they do today for digital signatures, where they do not need to worry about the particulars of the RSA and DSA algorithms either.

 An introduction to the project and links to further information is found on the [wiki][wikihome].